 The economic impact is determined by the level of economic activity generated because of the increase in market demand in the affected sectors.
-It is estimated that the Pieterkoen Residential FORM NO. BAR10/2019 Page 36 of 107

-Development will generate this demand over a certain number of years.
+It is estimated that the Pieterkoen Residential Development will generate this demand over a certain number of years.
 The demand will be operational and direct, indirect and induced.